 Office Hours: Arranged by email

 A pass/fail grade option is available.
-Please inform professor, in writing, by the third week of the class if you choose this option.
+Please inform the teaching assistant in writing no later than the class session on January 17 if you choose this option.
 No reasons need to be given.

 For those who choose a letter grade, the following scale is used: